Rohitkadolkar/HashnodeDevOpsJourney/clfh4arx2000509ky22yzaf16.md

 Linux commands for =

-Checking your present working directory = "whoami"
+Checking your present working directory = "pwd"

 listing all the files or directories including hidden files = "ls -a"